v-zhuravlev/zbx_template_pack/net/README.md

 |Inventory|Inventory|firmware_changed|Device firmware has been changed|firmware_version.diff(0)=1|-|Warning(2)|N|-|-|ONLY MANUAL CLOSE|

-## Where are the netowrk interfaces?
+## Where are the network interfaces?
 Not here yet.
 Just attach regular SNMP Interfaces template to the template from this pack for now.

 ## Known issues